Covering the cost of stroke

 “Always be prepared”—critical illness insurance

-Circling back to the idea of “always being prepared,” you can help yourself be ready for the possible financial impact of a stroke by purchasing critical illness insurance.
+Circling back to the idea of “always being prepared,” you can help yourself be ready for the possibility of covering the cost of a stroke by purchasing critical illness insurance.
 This type of supplemental health insurance provides cash benefits that can help protect you from the unexpected costs of a critical illness, including stroke.

 Critical illness insurance pays in addition to your primary medical insurance.
 But unlike your primary medical insurance, your benefits are paid directly to you, and there are NO RESTRICTIONS on how you use them.
 This means you can use your benefits to help cover your deductibles, co-pays, non-covered treatments, bills and household expenses, and more.